 Dr. Seversky’s charge is to identify options to provide quality and cost-effective ways to implement/deliver instruction based on the district’s program vision and projected enrollment increase.
 The purpose of the workshops is identifying local values that are essential to guide the program delivery study and options that it might include.
 The outcome also provides a tool that can be used as an initial rubric for the school community as it possible options for the future.

 The top five rankings for each group are below.
-View the full results from the Planning for the Future workshops
+View the full results for the Planning for the Future Workshop Results 2018-19

 Capital Project Community Advisory Committee